mathiasertl/django-ca/docs/source/index.rst

 Features:

 1. Set up a secure local certificate authority in just a few minutes.
+2. Certificate revocation via CRLs and OCSP.
+3. Preliminary ACMEv2 support.
-2. Written in Python 3.5+, Django 2.2+ and cryptography 2.7+.
+4. Written in Python 3.6+, Django 2.2+ and cryptography 2.7+.
-3. Management via command line and/or via Djangos admin interface.
+5. Management via command line and/or via Djangos admin interface.
-4. Certificate revocation via CRLs and OCSP.
-5. Get email notifications about certificates about to expire
+6. Get email notifications about certificates about to expire.

 .. toctree::